awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-usage-plans-with-console.md

 1. If you want to add more API stages to the usage plan, choose **Add API Stage** to repeat the preceding steps\.

-## Test a Usage Plan<a name="api-gateway-usage-plan-test-console"></a>
+## Test a usage plan<a name="api-gateway-usage-plan-test-console"></a>

 To test the usage plan, you can use an AWS SDK, AWS CLI, or a REST API client like Postman\.
-For an example of using [Postman](https://www.getpostman.com/) to test the usage plan, see [Test Usage Plans](api-gateway-create-usage-plans-with-rest-api.md#api-gateway-usage-plan-test-with-postman)\.
+For an example of using [Postman](https://www.getpostman.com/) to test the usage plan, see [Test usage plans](api-gateway-create-usage-plans-with-rest-api.md#api-gateway-usage-plan-test-with-postman)\.

-## Maintain a Usage Plan<a name="api-gateway-usage-plan-manage-usage"></a>
+## Maintain a usage plan<a name="api-gateway-usage-plan-manage-usage"></a>

 Maintaining a usage plan involves monitoring the used and remaining quotas over a given time period and, if needed, extending the remaining quotas by a specified amount\.
 The following procedures describe how to monitor and extend quotas\.